cjohansen/virtuoso/README.md

 #### A note on multi-methods

-The action system uses multi-methods to add new actions, and to implement side-effects.
-Normally I'm cautious with using multi-methods in application code, so allow me to explain this choice.
+The action system uses multi-methods to add new actions and to implement side-effects.
+Normally I'm skeptical of using multi-methods in application code, so allow me to explain this choice.

 I wanted all the effects to be implemented in `virtuoso.ui.main`, to keep all the side-effecting code in one place.
 I also wanted to be able to work with